nimaid/LPHK/README.md

 * [Refactor code to make LPHKscript functions in auto-implementing modules, for ease of delevopment](https://github.com/nimaid/LPHK/issues/3)
   * A new testing branch will be created while the functional code is re-worked.
 To avoid merging issues, pull requests may have acceptance delayed until the refactor is complete.
   * There are a few complex refactoring tasks required for this, I will be crossing them off here on the testing branch:
-    * Make a killable delay/time library that monitors thread kill flags
+    * ~~Make a killable delay/time library that monitors thread kill flags~~
     * ~~Port keyboard functions over to LPHKfunction modules~~
+    * Make `commands.py` module to house the actual command logic
     * Move `@SIMPLE` to keyboard module.
       * Allow F['COMMAND']['macro'] = True to disallow other non-comment lines in the script.
 Default is False.
         * Macros will automatically have `_` added to the beginning (`@` will only be for headers)